vespa-engine/vespa/lucene-linguistics/README.md

 ### Resource files

+The Lucene analyzers can use various resource files, e.g. for stopwords, synonyms, etc.
+The `configDir` configuration parameter controls where to load these files from.
-The resource files are relative to the component config `configDir`.
+These files are relative to the application package root directory.

+If the `configDir` is not specified then files are loaded from the classpath.

 ## Inspiration